turingschool/front-end-curriculum/projects/tier-two.md

 * 4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
 The test suite covers almost all aspects of the application.
 The testing in this project shows that the students dedicated themselves to overcoming obstacles and figure out how to test parts of the application that were otherwise "hard to test."
 * 3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application has robust unit tests and makes some use of feature testing where appropriate and applicable.
-* 2 - Project has sporadic use of tests and multiple levels.
+* 2 - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * 1 - There is little or no evidence of testing in this application.

 ### Workflow